Kostr/UEFI-Lessons/Lessons/Lesson_65/README.md

 step    = 0x00000002
 ```

+So the size flag has changed from the `EFI_IFR_NUMERIC_SIZE_1` to `EFI_IFR_NUMERIC_SIZE_4`.

 Build system checks size of the storage in the build process.
-For example if you revert now it to `UINT8`, but left the values for min/max/step, your build would fail:
+For example if you revert now it to `UINT8`, but leave `UINT32` values for min/max/step, your build would fail:
 ```
 ERROR 12288: Overflow: Value 0x11223344 is too large to store in a UINT8
 ```

 Also you can't enter a size flag that conflicts with a storage size.
 In this case you would get:
 ```
 ERROR 12288: Numeric Flag is not same to Numeric VarData type
 ```

-In case of `efivarstore` size flag is really a redundancy.
+In case of a `efivarstore` the size flag is really a redundancy.
 It only matters when other types of storages are used.
 But you can put it in case you want to explicitly show the size of the storage in the VFR.

-Don't forget to drop old variable every time you change UEFI variable size.
-You should do it before the driver load:
+Also don't forget to delete UEFI variable every time you change UEFI variable size.
+You should do it before the updated driver load:
 ```
 FS0:\> dmpstore -guid 531bc507-9191-4fa2-9446-b844e35dd12a -d
 ```